How to Power Nap toHow to Power Nap to

 It can be tempting to take a power nap if you find yourself with a few extra hours in the afternoon.
 However, it’s important to only take a nap if you feel tired.

-If you take a nap when you’re well-rested, you risk not being able to fall asleep fast enough.
-This could leave you feeling groggy and have the opposite effect.
-If you need a break but aren’t tired, consider taking a walk!
+If you aren’t tired, you might not be able to fall asleep and become frustrated.
+If you need a break but aren’t tired, consider taking a walk instead!

 4. Nap at a Strategic Time

-You will have a hard time sleeping at night if you nap less than four to five hours before bed.
-For example, if you typically go to sleep at 10 PM, you will want to get your nap in before four or five in the afternoon.
+You also shouldn’t nap too close to bedtime: you will have a hard time sleeping at night if you nap less than four to five hours before bed.
+For example, if you typically wake up at 7 AM and go to sleep at 11 PM, you will ideally want to have your nap around four or five in the afternoon.

 5. Try a “Coffee Nap”